KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_pantheon_of_gods.md

 *	The Kabbalists saw Emanation.
 *	The Sufis saw Beloved Union.

-Your book brings this all together:
+This book brings this all together:

 The gods were never separate beings.
 They were frequencies of the One.